-Throughput, expressed as \$T, is the measure of value added by the company.
+The fundamental metric of that approach is Throughput (\$T), which is defined as the measure of value added by the company.
 All manufacturers simply transform raw materials into finished products.
 That transformation can be measured as the Throughput of the business.
-For any job or for any period of time, the sales price value of the finished products, less the cost of the materials, freight and outsourcing in those products, equals \$T. Using this basic metric, the business system can be managed to an optimum mix of products, Customers and market segments toward a predetermined financial goal.
+For any order or for any period of time, the sales revenue value of the finished products, less the cost of the materials, freight and outsourcing in those products, equals \$T. Using this basic metric, the business system can be managed to an optimum mix of products, Customers and market segments toward a predetermined financial goal.